jagaapple/string_foundation.rb/README.md

 ### To TrueClass / FalseClass
-`to_bool?` method is to check convertable for TrueClass or FalseClass.
+`to_bool?` method is to check convertable to TrueClass or FalseClass.
 This returns `true` or `false` only when the string is `'true'` or `'false'` .

 ```ruby